vrchatapi/vrchatapi.github.io/ModerationAPI/SendModerations.md

 ## Requires Authentication
 Yes

-## Also Requires Moderator/Internal DeveloperType

 ## Returns

 Field | Type | Description
 ------|------|------------
-type | string | Type Of Moderations, Look Below reason | string | Reason For Moderation created | string | Time The Moderation Was Created worldId | string | The World The Moderation Is Taking Place instanceId | string | The Instance The Moderation Is Taking Place
+type | `Moderation Type` | Type of moderations, Look Below reason | string | Reason for moderation created | string | Time the moderation was created worldId | string | The world the moderation was created in instanceId | string | The world instance the moderation was created in

-### Moderation Types
+### Moderation Type

     - none
 	- warn